Applications for brand valuation

 Our 10 Brand Strength factors are based on both internal and external dimensions.

 We believe that a robust brand valuation requires a holistic assessment that incorporates a wide range of information sources.
 In addition to our extensive desk research and expert panel assessment, the following data feeds are incorporated into our valuation models:

-Consumer goods data: Datamonitor (brand volumes and values)
+- Consumer goods data: GlobalData (brand volumes and values)